 The MACUFE is one of the most popular cultural festivals on the African continent and beyond.
-The festival has, from humble beginnings, grown from strength to strength and has undoubtedly reached international stature.
-The event features the best international, continental and national musicians.
+This festival has, from humble beginnings, grown from strength to strength and has undoubtedly reached international stature.

+The 2019 festival took place from 4 - 13 October in Bloemfontein.
+The event features the best international, continental, and national musicians.